Developer3027/truckerjobs4u-00/README.md

 Devise is used but users can not register.
 Use console to create admin with role of 1 or "admin" so emails can be sent. _WIll error is no admin present._

+**Admin**

+The admin dashboard has two parts.
+Small column for a list of newsletter emails and a large column for the leads - (landings), information.
+The leads have pagination through the pagy gem.

 Here is the **Hero section** of the landing page.
 The header is minimal and stuck to the top.
 Logo links to it's self.
 CTA links to contact form at end of page.

 ![Screenshot of Hero on landing page](/app/assets/images/hero.png)